 Assets and liabilities recognized or disclosed at fair value on the consolidated financial statements on a nonrecurring basis include items such as fixed assets, operating lease right-of-use-assets, goodwill, other intangible assets and other assets.
 These assets are measured at fair value if determined to be impaired.
-During the three months ended July 31, 2021, we recognized no impairment losses related to operating lease right-of-use assets and fixed assets.
-During the six months ended July 31, 2021, we recognized impairment losses of \$2.1 million related to operating lease right-of-use assets and no impairment losses related to fixed assets.
-During the three months ended August 1, 2020, we recognized impairment losses of \$0.4 million related to operating lease right-of-use assets and \$0.2 million on impairment losses related to fixed assets.
-During the six months ended August 1, 2020, we recognized impairment losses of \$1.6 million related to operating lease right-of-use assets and \$0.5 million on impairment losses related to fixed assets.
+During the three months ended April 30, 2022, we recognized no impairment losses related to operating lease right-of-use assets or fixed assets.
+During the three months ended May 1, 2021, we recognized impairment losses of \$2.1 million related to operating lease right-of-use assets and no impairment losses related to fixed assets.